 09 of 11

 To prevent a short circuit, the frogs of most commercial turnouts are not powered and are insulated from the other rails.
 This can sometimes create a problem for locomotives with short wheelbases or limited electrical pickups stalling on the switch.

-This problem is fairly easy to remedy with a few wires and a relay.
+This problem is fairly easy to fix with a few wires and a relay.
 You can solve this problem in minutes by making a powered frog.

 10 of 11